Georgia Medical Malpractice Lawyer

 At The Moses Firm, we're devoted to delivering excellence in everything we do.
 With our vast experience and expertise in handling complex cases, we strive to get the best results for our clients.
 We recognize the importance of having a dedicated and detail-oriented advocate by your side in the aftermath of a tragic event.
 Unfortunately, mistakes often get buried, false information spreads, and those responsible evade accountability.

-Ensuring Accountability for Medical Errors
+Ensuring Accountability for Medical Mistakes

 A study from Johns Hopkins University in 2018 found that medical errors are the third leading cause of death in the United States, trailing only heart disease and cancer.
 It's unsettling to think that respected healthcare institutions and highly qualified doctors could be responsible for such a significant number of preventable mistakes.
 These errors can result in grave consequences, from loss of life to life-altering injuries such as permanent brain damage, paralysis, and limb amputations.
 In such instances, it's crucial to understand what went wrong, why it happened, and whether it could have been prevented.